svetozarv/algorithms-by-princeton-I/README.md

 # How to run
-`algs4.jar` (also availible [here](https://github.com/kevin-wayne/algs4/)) is a library.
+`algs4.jar` (also availible [here](https://github.com/kevin-wayne/algs4/)) is a library, provided by the course.
 You must download and add `algs4.jar` to the CLASSPATH environment variable, or you can compile and execute your program using the -classpath or -cp option, as shown below.

 ## For Windows: